 The Ash Landfill, located southwest of the power plant area, is primarily used for the disposal of fly and bottom ash, products of the coal-fired units at the plant.
-A delineated portion of the Ash Landfill is used for the disposal of other items in lesser quantities.
+A portion of the Ash Landfill, delineated by TEP for each lift/cell, is used for the disposal of other items in lesser quantities.
+Examples of other items allowed to be disposed of in the Ash Landfill are listed in the SGS Aquifer Protection Permit (APP) issued by the Arizona Department of Environmental Quality (ADEQ).

 Weekly inspections conducted at the Ash Landfill and recorded in the facility operating record were reviewed and the inspection items have met all expectations and no comments/recommendations have been recorded.
-A visual site inspection was also conducted at the SGS Ash Landfill area on January 4, 2021.
+A visual site inspection was also conducted at the SGS Ash Landfill area on December 20, 2022.
 The inspection included observation of the current geometry and any changes or progress; notation of the total volume disposed of in the Ash Landfill; and if there are other obvious signs of actual or potential structural weakness within the Ash Landfill.

-The current geometry of the landfill consists ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes that continue to be built out towards the west.
+The current geometry of the landfill consists ash/waste material lifts that are built out towards the west with perimeter bench surfaces that slope inwards towards the toe of the each subsequent lift.
 No obvious signs of actual or potential structural weakness were observed within the Ash Landfill.